Why a Second Home is Not an Investment

 If you are not already financial independent, determine how this purchase will impact your ability to get there as quickly as possible.
 Financial independence is the point in life when you have enough income (from investments, passive businesses, real estate, etc.) to pay for your living expenses for the rest of your life without having to rely on formal employment.
-Just like you wouldn’t take medicine without properly evaluating its side effects, you shouldn’t make a big financial decision before fully understanding the impact of that decision on reaching your other financial goals.
-What if buying a second home means that you need to continue working for five or 10 more years to pay for it?
+Physicians have special financial planning considerations that can make achieving financial independence a challenge, such as medical school debt, practice/partnership purchases, equipment purchases, insurance needs, uncertain cashflow, etc. Just as you wouldn’t propose a course of treatment without knowing its potential impact on a patient’s overall wellbeing, you shouldn’t make a big financial decision before fully understanding the impact of that decision on reaching your other financial goals.
+What if buying a second home means that you can’t provide for your family should an unexpected event derail your career earlier than expected?
 For many, the cost is not worth the sacrifice.

 #3 – A vacation home is not an investment

 A second home is rarely a good financial investment because it requires additional expenditures and does not pay income.
 In essence, you are committing your vacation budget to pay for property tax, insurance, maintenance, HOA fees and mortgage payments.
 In addition, during recessions, vacation homes tend to be the most sensitive segment of the real estate market.
-According to NY Times Article In July of 2010, a study by researchers from the European University Institute, Northwestern University and the University of Chicago concluded that the strategic default ( a practice of walking away from price depressed vacation properties) trend was “large and rising” among homeowners with an equity shortfall of $100,000.
-In 2010 strategic defaults accounted for 35.6 percent of all foreclosures, compared with 23.6 percent a year earlier.
+According to a New York Times article published in July of 2010, a study by researchers from the European University Institute, Northwestern University and the University of Chicago concluded that the strategic default ( a practice of walking away from price depressed vacation properties) trend was “large and rising” among homeowners with an equity shortfall of $100,000.
+In 2010 strategic defaults accounted for 35.6 percent of all foreclosures, compared with 23.6 percent a year earlier.1

 If you choose to make your vacation home available for short-term rentals to cover some of the expenses, keep in mind that rental income may only be enough to pay for taxes and insurance.
 In many cases, a property’s maintenance costs actually increase when it is rented out, and if you hire a property manager to secure your rentals, you will likely pay 20 to 30 percent of your earnings.
 If you choose to avoid the middleman property manager, be ready to field calls from renters at all hours of the day.

 Like most decisions related to real estate, location has a big impact.
 The COVID-19 pandemic is causing a large-scale migration from big cities to more remote, less densely populated areas.
 For example, the Lake Tahoe real estate market has seen an unprecedented increase in demand.
-According to the latest CNBC article, Lake Tahoe brokers are reporting an inventory that’s 10 times lower than average.
-Many homes sell within a day, receiving several above-asking-price offers.
-Don’t be caught up in a classic case of irrational exuberance!
+According to a recent CNBC article, Lake Tahoe brokers are reporting an inventory that’s 10 times lower than average.
+Many homes sell within a day, receiving several above-asking-price offers.2 Don’t be caught up in a classic case of irrational exuberance!

 #4 – Consider how often you will visit the home

 Will your visits to your vacation home be frequent enough to justify the financial responsibilities?
+Are you going to be able to get away from the demands of your practice often enough, and for long enough, to fully unwind and relax at your second home?
 If you will likely only visit a week or two each year, it might not be worth the investment.
-If you must travel by plane to your home, also consider your airline expenses.
 A vacant home sitting in the middle of paradise is not serving its purpose of allowing you to relax and get away.